(UPDATE: October 2019)

-Even if you are only planning to transport by taxi, you should do underground to see some of the stations.
+Even if you are only planning to travel by taxi, you should go underground to see some of the stations.
 I am sure you will be fascinated!
 Plus, it is almost always much faster to get somewhere by metro than by car.

 Most of the stations truly look like museums!
 Every station has its own unique decoration, a theme and a fascinating story behind it.

 I recommend touring the stations somewhere between 11 a.m. and 4 p.m.
 This way you will be able to properly see it without the crowds.

 I recommend taking this tour with a knowledgeable guide who will tell you stories of forgotten stations and how the history of the country interconnected with the metro development.